-The Company granted 170,150 performance-based stock options and 128,900 performance-based restricted stock units ("RSUs") to employees in 2019.
 These performance-based equity awards will vest one-quarter upon the achievement of specific clinical development milestones.
 The remaining shares will then vest in three equal annual installments after that date.
-Performance-based stock options and performance-based restricted stock units are recorded as expense beginning when vesting events are determined to be probable.
+Performance-based stock options are recorded as expense beginning when vesting events are determined to be probable.